Elementary excitations in undoped layered cuprates: Summary and conclusion

 In agreement with previous results, we demonstrate that a phase transition arises at $R\agt J$ in model \eqref{ham} at which the magnon spectrum becomes zero at momentum ${\bf k}=(\pi/2,\pi/2)$.
 Presumably, this transition is accompanied also with a "condensation" of the spin-0 mode shown in Fig.~\ref{spectra} in green.
 Our results on the magnon spectrum are in agreement with previous findings obtained using the exact diagonalization of finite clusters (see Fig.~\ref{mag2}).

-We fit the magnon dispersion obtained experimentally in $\rm La_2CuO_4$ and $\rm Sr_2CuO_2Cl_2$ and point out optimal model parameters (see Fig.~\ref{magnon} and first two lines for each substance in Table~\ref{table1}).
+We fit the magnon dispersion and magnon spectral weights obtained experimentally in $\rm La_2CuO_4$ and $\rm Sr_2CuO_2Cl_2$ and point out optimal model parameters (see Figs.~\ref{magnon}, \ref{weight}, and first two lines for each substance in Table~\ref{table1}).
 They are in a good agreement with previous results obtained using the self-consistent spin-wave theory (in $\rm La_2CuO_4$) and $t$--$J$ model (in $\rm Sr_2CuO_2Cl_2$).
 We find that although the amplitude mode produces an anomaly in the longitudinal spin susceptibility $\chi_{zz}(\omega,{\bf k})$ given by Eq.~\eqref{dsf}, its small spectral weight hinders its determination in polarized neutron scattering experiments (see Fig.~\ref{zzfig}).

 We show that the singlon with zero momentum produces a distinct peak in the Raman scattering in the $B_{1g}$ symmetry that is known in the literature as a "two-magnon" peak.
 The higher energy shoulder in the Raman signal arises due to the incoherent two-particle continuum formed predominantly by spin-1 excitations (see Fig.~\ref{ramanfig} for $\rm La_2CuO_4$).